 Without question, RC radios have changed more over the years than any other RC component.
 Better performance, more versatility, feature rich, and the best news...
 RC radios cost less now than they ever have.

-This picture illustrates how radios have changed over the years.
+The above picture illustrates how radios have changed over the years.
 From left to right:

 Before we start getting into specifics, let’s first look at how a RC radio actually controls a radio controlled aircraft – specifically a helicopter.